AlttiRi/bsky-click-and-save/README.md

 ### Note

+`/post/` URLs are not supported, only timeline and `/profile/` URLs.

 After opening an image spoiler await for 1.2 seconds until the script is handled the image.

 _(Yeah, I just need to use `MutationObserver` to fix it.)_